jakehomb/Antivirus_Flaws/docs/index.md

 ## Signature-based AV Definition:

 Looking at the [most credible resource on the internet], we can see that signature-based antivirus is dependent on a security firm having some of the malicious software so that they can examine it and add the malicious portion of the code that can be recognized to a signature database.
-This signature database will be pushed to the anti-virus clients and will
+This signature database will be pushed to the anti-virus clients and will contain the strings that the files will be checked against.

 ## My simplified understanding of how Anti-virus works: